jperkin/www.perkin.org.uk/_posts/2012-04-13-smartos-global-zone-tweaks.markdown

 ## Run ad-hoc scripts

-Note that while you may be tempted to think "aha, it's just a shell script, I can use it like `rc.local`", you can't - it's explicitly parsed into variables, and trying to put commands in will just break the init script.
+Note that while you may be tempted to think &ldquo;aha, it's just a shell script, I can use it like `rc.local`&rdquo;, you can't - it's explicitly parsed into variables, and trying to put commands in will just break the init script.

 However, the `/lib/svc/method/manifest-import` script does import any SMF manifests it finds in `/opt/custom/smf`, so if you want to run arbitrary